huaminghuangtw/Evergreen-Notes/Permanent-Notes/character-is-who-you-are-when-nobodys-watching.md

 * Your character is who you are on the inside.
 Your reputation is who others see on the outside.
 * Your character is who you are when no one is looking.
 Your reputation is who others see when they are looking.
 * Your character is who you are when facing a crisis.
 Your reputation is who others see when facing a crisis.

+---

+* Anyone can smile when life goes smoothly.
+* Anyone can train when they feel great.
+* Anyone can be kind when the relationship is easy.

+What matters most is how you respond on the bad days, not the good ones.

+* The strong mind finds a way to stay steady … even when plans fall apart.
+* The strong body finds a way to train … even when the day doesn’t go your way.
+* The strong relationship finds a way to reconnect … even when things get rough.

+It’s how you act when the situation isn’t optimal that makes the difference.